terop/ktra-indexer/README.md

 ## Running
 ### Locally
 To start the application locally run `clojure -M:run`.
+If the `target/classes` directory does not exist then you need to run the `clojure -T:build build-java` command to create the required Java .class file.

 ### Docker / podman